RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 # Question 2.2

-This question asks to switch quadrants of a image this way
+This question asks to switch quadrants of an image this way.

 <br />
 <div style="text-align:center;">